Jandalf81/rclone_script/ReadMe.md

 In the RetroPie menu, there will also be a new menu item "_RCLONE_SCRIPT menu_".
 Starting this menu item will let you...

 * start a full sync to up- and download newer files to and from the remote, so each side should have the latest save file for each game afterwards.
 Please note that this will also download save files even if the accompanying ROM is not on your RetroPie.
 * toggle a setting to enable or disable the synchronization when starting or stopping a ROM.
 With this, you can temporarily disable that process.
-You' get a warning, though
+You'll get a warning, though
-* toggle a setting to enable or disable showing a notification for the synchronization process.
-Also disables the warnings, so please let this be enabled
+* toggle a setting to enable or disable showing a notification for the synchronization process

 ## Why do this?